-Janelle Monaé to play Josephine Baker in WW2 series 'De La Resistance'
+Janelle Monáe to play Josephine Baker in WW2 series 'De La Resistance'

 - READ MORE: Janelle Monáe – ‘Dirty Computer’ review

 Jennifer Yale, best known for her work on Outlander, See and Legion, will serve as showrunner on the series.
-Monaé will also serve as a producer under her Wondaland Pictures production company.
+Monáe will also serve as a producer under her Wondaland Pictures production company.

 According to Deadline, the series is currently being fought over by multiple streaming services.